 We need to find out if your expectations match what we can do with the design in the time allowed.
 Is the timeline flexible at all?
 We want to make sure you have a clear idea of what is expected to make the project flow as smoothly as possible.

 What happens after we hand the website back over to you?
 Do you want training and the ability to add content or elements?
 Or is the website just going to live on its own?
 The answer can shape how we structure the website, particularly on the back end.
-It can also help us figure out if you need a maintenance or other long-term contract.
-Designing something from the start that you can use in the way you have imagined result in more happy clients.
+It can also help us figure out if you need maintenance or other long-term contract.
+Designing something from the start that you can use in the way you have imagined the result in more happy clients.
 Remember, we are building something that you can use and work with for years to come.

+Now that you’ve gone through and answered the initial questions.
 When we together have settled on a direction, we’ll set up your site on our test server so that you can check in online and see live what your site will look like.

 Only after you’ve approved the site will we transfer the site to your server.
 You’ll have your own login and full access to the various components of the site.
 This means total independence for you.
 You can choose to further develop your site yourself, continue using us, or find someone else.